 Snowflake and EDWs

-Snowflake's platform delivers a fully elastic and highly flexible data warehouse that can collect, store, query, and share data sets from a range of disparate sources, from structured data to JSON.
-With fully integrated data lake, secure data sharing, data exchange, and data application development workloads, Snowflake can easily scale up, down, or out as needed to handle the constantly fluctuating data needs of the modern data enterprise, across different departments, business units, geographies, and clouds.
+Snowflake's platform delivers a fully elastic and highly flexible enterprise data warehouse that can collect, store, query, and share data sets from a range of disparate sources, from structured data to JSON.
+The Snowflake Data Cloud offers fully integrated data warehouse, data lake, secure data sharing and data collaboration, data application development, analytical and transactional data unification, cybersecurity, data engineering, and data science workloads.
+Snowflake Marketplace allows organizations to discover, evaluate, and purchase the data, data services, and applications needed to innovate.
+Snowflake can easily scale up, down, or out as needed to handle the constantly fluctuating data needs of the modern data enterprise, across different departments, business units, geographies, and clouds. data marketplace